 Why do thoughts become the “enemy”?

-Is it possible to solve this on your own?
+Can I solve this on my own?

 How does psychotherapy help?